OpenWIS/openwis-documentation/_metrics/OpenWIS-Metrics-07.md

 title: OpenWIS Strategic Goal and Metrics
 ---

-  7. Search algorithms in OpenWIS software favourably rank 'quality' metadata
+## Goal 7.
+Search algorithms in OpenWIS software favourably rank 'quality' metadata ##
 - Metric 7.1: [to be decided].